Adjusting SPRT for an Efficient Procedure with Finite Number of Applications of Less Effective Treatment: Introduction

 The remainder of this paper is organized as follows.
 Section \ref{Section 2} introduces the formal preliminaries and describes the proposed adaptive allocation rule (Method $\mathcal{M}$).
-Section \ref{Section 3} explicates the main theoretical results, including the proof of finiteness and the derivation of the closed-form expression for the number of inferior allocations, along with the efficiency comparison with the $SPRT$.
+Section \ref{Section 3} explicates the main theoretical results, including the proof of finiteness and the derivation of the closed-form expression for the number of inferior allocations, along with the efficiency comparison with the SPRT.
 Section \ref{Section 4} assesses the results of comprehensive simulation studies under various parameter choices and distributions.
-Finally, Section \ref{Section 5} concludes the paper.
+The practical utility of the proposed procedure is further illustrated through a real data analysis presented in Section \ref{Section 5}.
+Finally, Section \ref{Section 6} concludes the paper.